Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Thanh Hai informed that Mr. Donald Trump's goal is to reduce the trade deficit; promote domestic production and attract investment.
 In the context of global trade liberalization, Mr. Donald Trump uses a classic tool: tariffs.
 In fact, Mr. Donald Trump has imposed high tariffs on goods from many markets such as China, the EU, etc.

-Previously, the impact of Vietnamese goods from tariffs in the US market was not large.
+Previously, the impact of Vietnamese goods on tariffs in the US market was not large.
 But entering 2025, the Ministry of Industry and Trade has outlined two scenarios.
 The optimistic scenario is that the US maintains its current tax policy on Vietnamese goods.
 In the trend of shifting supply chains, Vietnam can completely welcome investment flows to increase exports.

 In the second scenario, if the tariff is more severe and stricter, it may affect the global economy, causing Vietnam's export of goods to be affected to some extent.
 The Chinese market - a major partner of the United States, if facing difficulties due to tariffs, will also create pressure in the United States and pressure on our country.
-For this scenario, the Ministry of Industry and Trade will consider reporting to the Government to support manufacturing and export enterprises in diversifying markets in the coming time.
+For this scenario, the Ministry of Industry and Trade will consider reporting to the Government to support production and export enterprises in diversifying markets in the coming time.

 Source: https://congthuong.vn/hoa-ky-tang-thue-voi-hang-nhap-khau-doanh-nghiep-viet-can-luu-y-gi-372214.html